 Currently, the high-end trend of multiple monitors is to combine triple 34 inch ultrawide gaming monitors with curved screens for a truly mind-boggling experience.
 Only time will tell where the gaming industry takes us next.

 What Brands to Go For?

 Dell has always been in the forefront of making ultra-slim bezel displays.
-They were not only the pioneers in making affordable slim bezel monitors, but have also made great strides with their current generation of narrow bezel monitors.
+They were not only the pioneers in making affordable slim bezel monitors but have also made great strides with their current generation of narrow bezel monitors.

 How Thin Can Bezels Be?

 Thin bezel monitor can be pretty slim on monitors these days.
-Although the monitors currently still aren’t entirely “frameless”, their size can sometimes be so small that it basically gives a frameless look.
+Although the screens currently still aren’t entirely “frameless”, their size can sometimes be so small that it basically gives a frameless look.
 The Alphascan AOC 2481, for example, has a bezel of only 2mm thickness, whereas the ASUS MX27AQ manages to fit the display on only a 0.8mm.

 How to Setup Multiple Monitor Display